 Our Fairfax dentist, Dr. Pamela Marzban can provide snoring and sleep apnea relief with a number of different methods.
 She is currently the only dentist in the Burke, VA or Fairfax, VA area providing the revolutionary at-home sleep test called the WatchPAT ™.
-Call 703-323-8200 to learn more about snoring and sleep apnea treatments.
+Call 703-323-8200 to learn more about snoring relief and sleep apnea treatment.

 Sleep Apnea and Snoring Causes

 There are two different kinds of sleep apnea: obstructive and central.
 People can have both kinds, but obstructive sleep apnea is far more common.